Dental Crown: Cost, Procedure, Types

 If you or your loved one needs a crown, read on.
 This article will answer all those questions for you.

-A crown is like a cap covering a tooth due to decay, damage, or aesthetic issues.
+A dental crown is like a cap covering a tooth due to decay, damage, or aesthetic issues.

 There are various types of crowns based on material.
 The most popular are porcelain, gold, or a high-noble metal.